 Dr. Itiel Dror has received the ABP (Association for Business Psychology) Annual Chairman's Award, for the best achievements and excellence in Business Psychology.
 He has been an expert witness in a number of countries and has been commissioned both by the prosecution as well as by the defence.
 Dr Dror is also a member of the AAAS (The American Association for the Advancement of Science) Advisory Committee on Forensic Science Assessment, and was the Chair of the Human Factors Committee of the National Institute of Standards and Technology (NIST) and the US Department of Justice (DoJ).
 Dr. Dror is on the Board of Editors of a number of scientific journals, including the Journal of Applied Research in Memory & Cognition (JARMAC), Science & Justice, and Pragmatics & Cognition.

 Cognitive Consultants International (CCI-HQ) specializes in taking a cognitive neuro-scientific approach to applied real-world consultancy and research.
-In a nutshell, that means that we apply our knowledge and understanding of the human brain and cognitive system to resolve practical problems in the real world (see some of our peer-reviewed scientific articles, projects and events).
+In a nutshell, that means that we apply our knowledge and understanding of the human brain and cognitive system to resolve practical problems in the real world.

 See, for example, papers published in Science (e.g., 'Explore blind testing to prevent errors - get practical about fighting cognitive bias'), in The Economist (e.g., 'Ignorance is bliss'), and in Nature (e.g., 'Science in court: Courage of conviction' and 'The Fine Print') that focus on Dr Dror's work on decision making and cognitive bias.
 See also a brief to the Houses of Parliament.